Efficient coding hypothesis: Natural images and statistics

 Central to Barlow's hypothesis is information theory, which when applied to neuroscience, argues that an efficiently coding neural system "should match the statistics of the signals they represent".
 Therefore, it is important to be able to determine the statistics of the natural images that are producing these signals.
 Researchers have looked at various components of natural images including luminance contrast, color, and how images are registered over time.
 They can analyze the properties of natural scenes via digital cameras, spectrophotometers, and range finders.

 Researchers look at how luminance contrasts are spatially distributed in an image: the luminance contrasts are highly correlated the closer they are in measurable distance and less correlated the farther apart the pixels are.
 Independent component analysis (ICA) is an algorithm system that attempts to "linearly transform given (sensory) inputs into independent outputs (synaptic currents) ".
 ICA eliminates the redundancy by decorrelating the pixels in a natural image.
 Thus the individual components that make up the natural image are rendered statistically independent.
 However, researchers have thought that ICA is limited because it assumes that the neural response is linear, and therefore insufficiently describes the complexity of natural images.
 They argue that, despite what is assumed under ICA, the components of the natural image have a "higher-order structure" that involves correlations among components.
 Instead, researchers have now developed temporal independent component analysis (TICA), which better represents the complex correlations that occur between components in a natural image.
 Additionally, a "hierarchical covariance model" developed by Karklin and Lewicki expands on sparse coding methods and can represent additional components of natural images such as "object location, scale, and texture".

-The chromatic spectra as it comes from natural light, but also as it is reflected off of "natural materials" can be easily characterized with principal components analysis (PCA).
+The chromatic spectrum as it comes from natural light, but also as it is reflected off of "natural materials", can be easily characterized with principal components analysis (PCA).
 Because the cones are absorbing a specific amount of photons from the natural image, researchers can use cone responses as a way of describing the natural image.
 Researchers have found that the three classes of cone receptors in the retina can accurately code natural images and that color is decorrelated already in the LGN.
-Time has also been modeled: natural images transform over time, and we can use these transformations to see how the visual input changes over time.
+Time has also been modeled.
+Natural images transform over time, and we can use these transformations to see how the visual input changes over time.